The Exchange (2021 film): Production

 In April 2019, it was announced Ed Oxenbould, Avan Jogia and Justin Hartley had joined the cast of the film, with Dan Mazer directing from a screenplay by Tim Long.

 Principal photography began in April 2019.
 Filming took place in Almonte, Carleton Place, and Ottawa, Ontario.
 The film is set in the fictional town of Hobart, Ontario, a thinly-disguised version of Long's hometown of Exeter.

-Costume designer was Lea Carlson, responsible for the 80's fashions worn by the film's characters.
+Costume designer was Lea Carlson, responsible for the '80s fashions worn by the film's characters.

 Release

 In May 2021, Quiver Distribution acquired US distribution rights to the film.
 It was released in the United States and Canada on July 30, 2021.

 Reception

 In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.